When and where you can see the Lyrid meteor shower

 The annual Lyrids meteor shower will streak the skies tonight and peak on Thursday.

-The annual Lyrid meteor shower is here and skywatchers can catch the shooting stars streaking across the night sky Wednesday night through Saturday 30 April, although the shower will peak Thursday night.
+The annual Lyrid meteor shower is here and skywatchers can catch the shooting stars streaking across the night sky Wednesday night through Saturday 30 April.
+The meteor shower will peak on Thursday and Friday, with the best times to see the meteor shower between midnight and dawn.

 The Lyrids will appear to radiate from a point in the Northeastern sky near the constellation Lyra, but they can appear anywhere in the sky.
 The shooting stars and their trails can appear as frequently as 10 to 20 per hour at their peak, and the best time to view them will be between midnight and dawn.